silverback-ventures/code-challenges/backend/portfolios/README.md

 ## Optional

 Note: this are, like the title say, optional stuff you may include in your solution.
 You can pick as many or as little as you want.

+- there's a single test that asserts true == true, consider adding more test for the functionality you just implemented.

 - there's a `portfolios.services.Db` that has a working in-memory h2 database, make that part of your solution.